Funicular railway derails in Lisbon - ExBulletin

 Funicular railway derails in Lisbon

-At least 15 people were killed and in several Lisbon, a result of a derocation in a Portuguese railway funicular, according to a Portuguese police source. #Cnn #news
+At least 17 people were killed and many were injured in the Lisbon railway funicular, in Portugal, talking to CNN Portugal according to a police source.
+CNN ISA Soares CNN Portugal Reporter has joined the Nuno de Sousa purple. #Cnn #news

 |